Did you know?

 Common symptoms of bowel cancer include:

-- A change in your normal bowel habit, such as looser poo, pooing more often or constipation for more than 3 weeks
+- A change in your normal bowel habit, such as runny poo, pooing more often or finding it hard to poo

 If you have had any of the other symptoms for more than four weeks, tell your doctor, nurse or health worker.
 It doesn’t mean you’ve got bowel cancer – often these symptoms turn out to be something less serious.
 But it’s important to tell your health professional and get checked out to be safe.